Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 2. The complication provider can get the transferred event from `app_control_h` that is the parameter of the `app_control` life cycle callback by using `watchface_complication_provider_get_event()`.
-And if the touch event is transferred from watchface, the information of the complication is also transfred.
+And if the touch event is transferred from watchface, the information of the complication is also transferred.

 To get the information, the following functions are used to get the information: